matthewsides/Project01/README.md

 Things that have not been offically agreed on but which are suggested by the author are presented with asterisks, like this (*),being marked as omitted until it has been agreed upon that it may be of use or implemented.

+## 2. References

+N/A

+## 3. Target System
+TraceBall will be produced for the following platforms: Windows all versions running on HTML 5 (Internet Browser), Chrome and Explorer, written in Java Script though the ID Notepad.
+This Documentation is primary concerned with the internet browsers chrome and explorer though maybe expanded and branch out to other browsers at a later date.

 ### Project Back Log